- Commanding a Turtle

 Note that Logo's sentences are just lists of words - they do not have grammatic structure.

-The second example shows how we might use a sentence to represent a point, an x,y pair of coordinates.
+The second example shows how we might use a sentence to represent an association, a color name followed by its color number.
+The third example uses a sentence to represent a point, an x,y pair of coordinates.

-So, even though the sentence [This is a sentence] is composed of four words, println displays it properly. println expected one input and so it consumed one thing - a sentence.
+So, even though the sentence [one two three four five] is composed of five words, println displays it properly. println expected one input and so it consumed one thing - a sentence.
 Alternatively, when I tried to give println two individual words, the interpreter complained because println only consumed one input.
-Thus, the Logo interpreter expected the second word to be a new command and "Words is not a command.
+Thus, the Logo interpreter expected the second word to be a new command and "words is not a command.

 Sentences Can Be Used to Represent Compound Data

 Sentences can be output from procedures when compound data makes sense.
-The example above, [200 50], is useful as a way of representing a position in TurtleSpace, a point.
+The example of a point above, [200 50], is useful as a way of representing a position in TurtleSpace.
 Table 10.1 introduces the pos operator.

 |POS||Outputs the current coordinates of the turtle as a sentence.
 The X coordinate is the first word of the sentence; the Y coordinate is the second (and last) word of the sentence.|